annie-qiu26/illiniorganiser/README.md

 6. Go to [this link](http://127.0.0.1:8000/admin/) to go to the admin site and log in with the username and password you created earlier.

 ### Adding data
 Nothing will appear on the webapp the first time you open it because there's no data.
-To get a feel for how the database works, follow the following steps to make an organization:
+To get a feel for how the database works, follow the these steps to make an organization:
 1. Go to [the admin page](http://127.0.0.1:8000/admin/).
 2. Click on RSO and create a new RSO.
 3. Reload the [web app](http://127.0.0.1:8000/app/#).